 When they train, most people often disregard deltoid exercises that are so important for the development of the shoulders.
 Instead, they focus on working out muscles like biceps and triceps, as they will lead to nicely shaped arms.
 While this is true, you also need deltoid exercises if you want to enjoy outstanding results.

 You may have the sensation that you’re working out your entire arm, but the truth is that without exercises to properly target them, your deltoids won’t grow as expected.
-This is why you need the help of the best deltoid exercises, as shown below, for the development of lean muscles in the shoulders.
+This is why you need the help of the best deltoid exercises for the development of lean muscles in the shoulders.
+So check out these workouts below if you don’t have shoulder press machine at home.

 Front deltoid exercises